codefresh-io/cfcrmigration/README.md

 Script will generate a number pipeline spec files into a directory by name /cfpips.

-Along with an execution log and err log files, the important report file that you should look out for is an output csv file containing all the impacted pieplines.
+Along with an execution log and err log files, the important report file that you should look out for is an output csv file containing all the impacted pipelines.

 E.g
 ```